-TPM has developed an HMS mining technique using a dragline excavator, conveyor system for materials transport, and land-based processing plants.
-This mining technique is different from conventional "wet mining", which utilizes a dredge and floating concentration plant to mine and process heavy mineral-bearing sands.
-In general, a dragline is a more efficient method for moving bulk material where long mining cuts and pits can be utilized.
-Employing elongated cuts allows for simultaneous mining the mineral sands and tailings placement to occur in the same pit.
-This process will allow backfilling and rough grading to occur as close to ± 500 feet behind the dragline dig face.
+The dragline technique is different from conventional "wet mining," which utilizes a dredge and floating concentration plant to mine and process heavy mineral-bearing sands.
+The dragline method is more efficient when long mining cuts can be utilized.
+Elongated cuts allow for excavation and backfilling to occur simultaneously in the same pit.
+Backfilling and rough grading will occur within 500 feet of the dragline dig face.